phiroict/training-kube-certification/readme.md

 alias k=kubectl
 ```
 to your  `.profile` or `.bashrc` or equivalent.

+You know can use the `k` instead of the `kubectl` command.
+You will be using this command a lot, so it matters.

 ## Local machine
 [Arch linux] To use the opensource kvm2 version of minikube, follow the [instructions](`https://gist.github.com/grugnog/caa118205ad498423266f26150a5d555`)